tulip-berkeley/open_clip/README.md

 ## Inference

-You can use OpenCLIP + TULIP for inference with the following code snippet:
+You can use TULIP for inference with the following code snippet:

 ```python
 import torch